haunticaachris/crypto/README.md

 * [Stakers.info](https://stakers.info/) - What's securing your blockchain?
 * [Watcher Guru](https://watcher.guru/) - Watcher Guru gives you unparalleled coverage of automated cryptocurrency whale tracking in real-time.
 * [WhaleStats](https://www.whalestats.com/) - WhaleStats - the top 1000 Ethereum richlist.

-# NFT's
-* [icy.tools](https://icy.tools/) - Discover, track, and analyze trending NFTs with real time floor and volume data.
-Deep dive with historical charts, trend data, and full transaction history.
-* [NFTCalendar](https://nftcalendar.io/) - NFTCalendar is the first release and event calendar for the growing Non-Fungible Token industry.
-* [rarity.tools](https://rarity.tools/) - NFTs ranked and sorted by rarity.
-See the rarest CryptoPunks, Bored Ape Yacht Club, Hashmasks, Gutter Cat Gang and many more NFT collections.
-* [Rarity Sniffer](http://raritysniffer.com/) - Check the rarity of your favorite NFT collections within a matter of seconds after they have been revealed using RaritySniffer!
-* [Value.app](https://value.app/) - Track the value of any NFT portfolio in real time.

-# Dev Tools
-* [Remix](https://remix.ethereum.org/) - Remix IDE allows developing, deploying and administering smart contracts for Ethereum like blockchains.
-* [Solidity documentation](https://docs.soliditylang.org/) - Solidity is an object-oriented, high-level language for implementing smart contracts.

-# Other
-* [CryptoTrader.Tax](https://cryptotrader.tax/) - Cryptocurrency tax software built to save you time and maximize your refund.
-* [Earnifi](https://earni.fi/) - Earnifi finds you thousands of dollars in airdrops, NFTs, and claimable assets.
-* [Royal.io](https://royal.io/) - Artists and fans co-own music together.